 The WVU Department of Neuroscience & Rockefeller Neuroscience Institute are pleased to announce Brain Camp is returning to an in-person format 2022!
 Camp is scheduled for July 17th - 23rd, 2022.
 The co-ed summer camp is open to high school students entering 11th & 12th grade.
 Registration for Brain Camp 2022 is now closed.

 - Cost of Camp: $800 (Limited financial aid may be available upon request)

 - Brain Camp will limit the number of campers to 30 students on a first-come, first-serve basis

 - Brain Camp will take place at West Virginia University's Morgantown Campus

 Students will attend presentations and demonstrations by the Department of Neuroscience faculty and graduate students.
 Brain Camp will provide students a unique opportunity to learn about a wide range of topics including:

 - Basic lab safety, research ethics, & the scientific process

 - Addiction and drug use

-- Impacts of stroke, cognitive aging, brain plasticity, and traumatic brain injuries
+- Impacts of stroke, cognitive aging, brain plasticity, & traumatic brain injuries

 - Human neuro-psych testing